shabbyrobe/amiss/doc/schema.rst

     $sql = $builder->buildCreateTableSql();
     $builder->createTable();

-See the ``Field Mapping`` section of :doc:`mapping` for details on how Amiss knows what types to use for fields.
+See the ``Field Mapping`` section of :doc:`mapper/mapping` for details on how Amiss knows what types to use for fields.

 Crappy Command Line Tools